 The PATINS Project Refurbished Technology Program refurbishes used donated computer equipment.
 PATINS is the official lead agency in Indiana for the National Cristina Foundation (NCF), a not-for-profit, national donation channel for refurbished computer technology.
 Donations are also accepted from individuals and corporations with useful computer equipment.
 The purpose of these donations is to funnel used computer technology to the PATINS Project.
-We then refurbish the computer technology and provide it to students who are at-risk, disadvantaged, or have a disability in Indiana's K-12 classrooms where a need for technology exists.
+We then refurbish the computer technology and provide it to students who are at-risk, disadvantaged or have a disability in Indiana's K-12 classrooms where a need for technology exists.

 Microsoft Registered Refurbisher

-We are a Microsoft Registered Refurbisher (MRR) and a member of the TechSoup organization, a national recognized partner for reuse and recycled computer equipment.
+We are a Microsoft Registered Refurbisher (MRR) and a member of the TechSoup organization, a nationally recognized partner for reuse and recycled computer equipment.
 Once refurbished, the Windows 7 Professional operating system, Open Office Suite, Adobe Reader, and Microsoft Security Essentials are installed for application use.

 Free Refurbished Technology Available

 Indiana public school administrators, special education directors, teachers of record, and school personnel are eligible to apply for FREE refurbished technology to be used in the classroom or provide it for home use.
 A limit of ten computer systems per school per year is our policy.
 Special needs above this must be approved in writing by the PATINS Project State Director, Daniel McNulty.
 A computer system equates to a computer, monitor, keyboard, mouse, and speakers.
 We no longer provide printers or scanners.
 Applications are filled on a first come-first served basis when the appropriate equipment becomes available.
 Computers are distributed on an AS IS basis.
 PATINS does not provide technical support for these computers once delivered.